aafulei/cppp5e/05-statements/README.md

 }
 ```

-(b) Problem - Trying to jump over the initialization of `ix`, which would be in scope at the `default` label.
+(b) Problem - trying to jump over the initialization of `ix`, which would be in scope at the `default` label.
 Fix -

 ```c++
 unsigned index = some_value();